nitinsaimajji/Gender-Recognition-By-Voice/README.md

 --------------------------------------------------------------------------------------
 ### Description :

-This paper proposes a deep learning-based approach for gender recognition using voice, which involves extracting features from audio recordings and training a deep neural network to predict the corresponding
+This Project proposes a deep learning-based approach for gender recognition using voice, which involves extracting features from audio recordings and training a deep neural network to predict the corresponding